 - Emergency roadway improvements (ingress/egress and evacuation routes),

 - Fuel breaks and fuel reduction measures, some of which may be outlined in local jurisdictions' hazard mitigation plans,

 - Watershed management activities as outlined in local jurisdictions' hazard mitigation plans,

 - Defensible space,

 - Hardening of communication systems,

 - Flood control structures,

-- · Flood drainage measures,
+- Flood drainage measures,

 - Alternative energy generation,

 - Seismic retrofitting, and/or

 - Critical facility hardening.

-HCD consults with the appropriate state agencies to provide subject matter expertise in vetting and evaluating project proposals.
-These agencies support HCD in the development of assessment and selection criteria in evaluating project attributes, such as:
+HCD will consults with the appropriate state agencies to provide subject matter expertise in vetting and evaluating project proposals.
+These agencies will serve as state partners that support HCD in the development of assessment and selection criteria in evaluating project attributes, such as:

-- Effectiveness in mitigating risk to community lifelines, - · Benefits by calculating risk reduction value, - Risk reduction strategy is designed in a way that is cutting edge, sound, environmentally conscious, and potentially replicable, and - Ability to leverage other funding sources and ensure state or local resources are considered in looking at a project's continued operation and maintenance.
+- Effectiveness in mitigating risk to community lifelines, - Benefits by calculating risk reduction value, - Risk reduction strategy is designed in a way that is cutting edge, sound, environmentally conscious, and potentially replicable, and - Ability to leverage other funding sources and ensure state or local resources are considered in looking at a project's continued operation and maintenance.

-HCD continues to consult with those state agencies that have subject matter expertise in forest and watershed health programs and experience directly and indirectly completing relevant infrastructure projects to protect life and property.
-State partner involvement also provided a level of support to HCD in helping local entities establish and target projects in which these funds can have the greatest impact.
-HCD developed a competitive application by which eligible applicants (units of local government) can apply for funding to support projects that reduce risk to the MID.
+HCD intendscontinues to consult with those state agencies that have subject matter expertise in forest and watershed health programs and experience directly and indirectly completing relevant infrastructure projects to protect life and property.
+State partner involvement will also provide provided a level of support to HCD in helping local entities establish and target projects in which these funds can have the greatest impact.
+HCD will develop developed a competitive application by which eligible applicants (units of local government) can apply for funding to support projects that reduce risk to the MID.
 HCD will follow the same application process for the 2018 MIT funds.

-HCD drafted policies and procedures that outline the requirements of the program and rules for specific projects, including general eligibility and specific eligible and ineligible costs.
-The policies and procedures establish the metrics and/or indicators that HCD will use in assessing proposed projects' effectiveness in mitigating risk to community lifelines and risk reduction value.
+Policies HCD drafted policies and procedures will be established that outline the requirements of the program and rules for specific projects, including general eligibility and specific eligible and ineligible costs.
+The policies and procedures will establish the metrics and/or indicators that HCD will use in assessing proposed projects' effectiveness in mitigating risk to community lifelines and risk reduction value.
 These policies and procedures are linked on HCD's website page.81